 See also: What Doctors and Patients Don’t Want to Talk About

-Dr. Robert Truog is professor of medical ethics, anaesthesiology & pediatrics at Harvard Medical School and a senior associate in Critical Care Medicine at Boston Children’s Hospital.
-Dr. Truog received his medical degree from the University of California, Los Angeles, and is board certified in the practices of pediatrics, anesthesiology, and pediatric critical care medicine.
-He also holds a master’s degree in philosophy from Brown University and an honorary master of arts from Harvard University.
+Dr. Robert Truog is the Frances Glessner Lee Professor of Medical Ethics, Anaesthesiology & Pediatrics and Director of the Center for Bioethics at Harvard Medical School.
+Dr. Truog received his medical degree from the University of California, Los Angeles and is board certified in the practices of pediatrics, anesthesiology, and pediatric critical care medicine.
+He also holds a Master’s Degree in Philosophy from Brown University and an honorary Master’s of Arts from Harvard University.

 As Director of the Center for Bioethics, he has overall responsibility for the Center’s many activities, including the Master of Bioethics graduate program, the Bioethics Fellowship Program, required courses in Medical Ethics and Professionalism for Harvard medical students, and the Center’s many workshops, seminars, and public forums.
 As Chair of Harvard University’s Embryonic Stem Cell Research Oversight Committee (ESCRO), he is engaged in the interesting and difficult challenges of defining the ethical parameters of stem cell research and regenerative biology.

 Dr. Truog also practices pediatric intensive care medicine at Boston Children’s Hospital, where he has served for more than 30 years, including a decade as Chief of the Division of Critical Care Medicine.